gruffins/birch-swift/README.md

   func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {
         Birch.initialize("YOUR_API_KEY")
         Birch.debug = true // this should be turned off in a production build.
-Debug mode allows you to see Birch operating and artifically lowers the log level and flush period.
+Debug mode allows you to see Birch operating and artificially lowers the log level and flush period.

         return true
     }